rikulo/rikulo-docs/stream/Getting_Started/Hello_World.md

 ##Create the Welcome Message

-To display the welcome message, create a HTML file named `index.html`, put it right under the project directory (`helloworld`), and give it the following contents.
+To display the welcome message, create a HTML file named `index.html`, put it right under the 'web' directory, and give it the following contents.

     <!DOCTYPE html>
     <html>